Zappem/zappem-laravel/README.md

 ** This package is currently in beta.
 Contributions welcome **

-To install this package, stick this in your `composer.json` file on the `require` bit:
+To install this package, stick this in your `composer.json` file on the `require` bit and run a `composer update`:

     "zapppem/zappem-laravel": "dev-master"